 What Kind of Water to Use

 It’s important to use filtered water to make this water kefir recipe.
 If the filter removes minerals, like reverse osmosis, they will need to be added back in.
-There are several ways to do that, but only choose one:
+There are several ways to do that, but only choose one to add back in:

 - ¼ teaspoon of molasses